JulianCataldo/web-garden/components/Diagram/README.md

 > **Warning**
 > This is still a work-in-progress.
-> There is still some rendering bugs and inconsistencies.
+> Some rendering bugs and inconsistencies remain.

 In your `astro.config.mjs`: